-(Note March/April 2014 we are having some phone trouble as we transition to NBN)
+(Note: We are having some phone line trouble as we transition to NBN)

 corner Elizabeth & Cimitiere Streets (25 Cimitiere St) central George Town TAS 7253

-Within the gardens of The Grove and decorated in the style of about the 1920's, "Nanna's" is a self contained cottage with bedroom and ensuite bathroom, lounge and small kitchen.
-It has comfortable accommodation for three people (double bed and single bed).
+Within the gardens of The Grove and decorated in the style of about the 1920's, "Nanna's" is a self contained cottage with bedroom and ensuite bathroom, lounge and small kitchen, (35m2).
+It has comfortable accommodation for three people (queen bed and single bed).
 House trained pets are welcome.
 A cot is available.

 - $100-110 (for one person), $110-120 (for two) and $20 for each extra adult (children $15) including breakfast provisions.